SueMottet/kickstarter-analysis/README.md

 ![Theater Outcomes versus Launch Date](/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
+* a worksheet to hold new calculate data for goals including:
+* *
 ![Outcomes vs Goals ](/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
 1. Relying on a README report to provide and summarize my finding is not my go-to presentation mode.
 2. Trying to keep my analysis work focused on using Excel (and the internet) as my only analysis tools was also challenging for me.
 Excel is part of my go-to toolset for data analysis but not usually my only data analysis tool.
 I typically would use other tools in combination with Excel in my analysis work.
 3. This analysis was perform per a fixed set of instuctions, formating and scope to emphasize learning particular skills: